hashgraph/hedera-services/docs/glossary.md

 ## System Transaction
 **System Transaction**: A transaction created by the platform (not services) software.
 An example of which is a node's signature on a state.
-Inside an event, every transaction has a flag saying whether it is a system transaction or not. admin transaction-a HAPI transaction signed by the council.
+Inside an event, every transaction has a flag saying whether it is a system transaction or not.
+## Admin Transaction
+**Admin Transaction**: a HAPI transaction signed by the council.
 Such as freeze.
 ---

 ## Token Allowance